 Oscillators analyze price data to establish the extent to which an asset’s current price is within its “normal” range.
 They study how price gravitates between two levels on a price chart, providing an insight into the momentum behind a price move.
 Oscillators can therefore be used to spot whether a trend is likely to continue or reverse.

-Tip: Some tools are typically more accurate when used on longer timeframes, although they can also work in the short-term.
+Tip: Some tools are typically more accurate when used on longer timeframes, though they can also work in the short term.

 Relative Strength Index

 The Relative Strength Index (RSI) is an oscillator indicator that compares the magnitude of an asset’s recent gains, relative to its losses.
-The RSI presents its findings as an index score ranging between 0-100.
+The RSI presents its findings as an index score ranging between 0 and 100.

 The closer the RSI is to 100, the greater the chance that the market is currently “overbought”.
 An RSI closer to 0 points to a market being “oversold”.